 We continue to monitor the company's corporate governance ratings in order to assess possible improvements.
-As a result of this review in 2007, we introduced director and executive officer stock ownership guidelines and more rigorous tracking of director education programs.
+As a result of this review in 2007, we introduced director and executive officer stock ownership guidelines and more rigorous tracking of director education programs, and changes to the responsibilities of our Lead Director.